dassiorleando/thoughts/_posts/2023-08-03-succeed-in-tech.md

 Like, share, and follow me, Orleando Dassi, to be notified of more content that I publish often 🔔

 ### Follow Us 👥
-⭐ I regularly publish Tech content on NumericaIdeas community that you can follow using the links below:
+⭐ I regularly publish Tech content in the NumericaIdeas community that you can follow using the links below:

 ➡️ [YouTube](https://www.youtube.com/@numericaideas/channels?sub_confirmation=1) <br/>
 ➡️ [Twitter](https://twitter.com/numericaideas) <br/>